 - E. The library shall expend its funds centrally.
 To meet the requirement for central expenditure: - 1.
-Requirements for activities of the single administrative head listed in Section V, Subsection D.3 shall be met; and - 2.
-All State Aid to Libraries Grants in a consolidated county or municipal library and a single county public library cooperative shall be expended by the library's single administrative head; or - 3.
+Requirements for activities of the single administrative head listed in Section V, Subsection D.3 shall be met. - 2.
+All State Aid to Libraries Grants in a consolidated county or municipal library and a single county public library cooperative shall be expended by the library's single administrative head. - 3.
 If the library is a multicounty public library cooperative, Operating and Equalization Grants may be expended by the individual county awarded these grants.
-Multicounty Library Grants shall be maintained and expended by the library's single administrative head; and - 4.
-Funds from local sources shall be expended in one of the following ways: - (a) Under the control of the library's single administrative head; or - (b) By participating local governments, with authority for such expenditure delegated by the library's governing body through an interlocal or other agreement. - 5.
+Multicounty Library Grants shall be maintained and expended by the library's single administrative head. - 4.
+Funds from local sources shall be expended in one of the following ways: - (a) Under the control of the library's single administrative head. - (b) By participating local governments, with authority for such expenditure delegated by the library's governing body through an interlocal or other agreement. - 5.
 All local funds, including donations, shall be expended through the library's budget in order to qualify as local expenditures for State Aid Grants.
-Only these local funds may be used in the calculations of the grants. - F. All public libraries within a county that receives Operating Grants shall extend borrowing privileges without charge to residents of each other's service areas.
+Only these local funds may be used in the calculations of the grants. - F. All public libraries within a county that receive Operating Grants shall extend borrowing privileges without charge to residents of each other's service areas.
 Borrowing privileges must apply to all materials in a fixed physical format that are available to be borrowed by residents of the library service area receiving an Operating Grant.
 Agreements for interlibrary loan do not meet this requirement.
 The reciprocal borrowing requirement only applies to a county and the independent municipal libraries within the same county that are applying for State Aid. - G. The library shall provide free library service.
 At a minimum, free library service requires that a library lend library materials that are made available for circulation free of charge and provide reference and information services free of charge. - H. All public libraries within a county that receive Operating Grants shall participate in joint planning for the coordination of library services to residents. - I. The library shall provide access to materials, information and services for all residents of the area served. - J. At least one library, branch library or member library shall be open 40 hours or more each week.

 - K. The library shall have a long-range plan, annual plan of service and an annual budget. - L. The designated governing body of a library that has established public library service for the first time during the two previous years shall report in the State Aid application the total amount of local funds appropriated for the operation and maintenance of the library in the year for which the application is made and shall certify that such amount will be: - 1.
-Expended centrally; - 2.
-Expended on operation and maintenance of a library and not for the purchase or construction of a library building or library quarters; - 3.
-Appropriated for expenditures through the library's budget; and - 4.
-Expended in accordance with the accounting control procedures provided for in any interlocal or other agreements, the library's long-range plan, Chapter 257, Florida Statutes and the State Aid to Libraries Grant Guidelines.
+Expended centrally. - 2.
+Expended on operation and maintenance of a library and not for the purchase or construction of a library building or library quarters. - 3.
+Appropriated for expenditures through the library's budget. - 4.
+Expended in accordance with the accounting control procedures provided for in any interlocal or other agreements, the library's long-range plan, Chapter 257, Florida Statutes, and the State Aid to Libraries Grant Guidelines. - M. The eligible political subdivision must not be in noncompliance status with any previously awarded Department of State grant. - N. The eligible political subdivision must not owe the Department funds at the time of application in connection with a previous grant received from any division of the Department of State, for which the organization has been notified of the Department's determination that a refund of grant funds is required.

-VI.
-APPLICATION
+V. APPLICATION